-CEO and co-founder of the successful Raspberry Pi-based PiTop laptops Jesse Lozano describes how RS’s DesignSpark played a key role in developing his product
+CEO and co-founder of the successful Raspberry Pi-based PiTop laptops Jesse Lozano describes how RS Component’s DesignSpark played a key role in developing his product

 RS’s DesignSpark was launched in 2010 with the aim of providing design engineers with a suite of free resources to help them develop new projects and get the benefit of an engaged community of fellow engineers.

-“DesignSpark is all about providing a valuable resource for the engineering and design community which, in turn, we hope will lead those people to have an instinctive preference for RS as a supplier of parts and equipment,” says Mike Bray, Vice President of DesignSpark, RS.
-“What’s particularly exciting for us is that the user group of DesignSpark tends to be in the 18-34 year-old demographic, which represents the future of the industry.”
+“DesignSpark is all about providing a valuable resource for the engineering and design community which, in turn, we hope will lead those people to have an instinctive preference for RS as a supplier of parts and equipment,” says Mike Bray, Group Lead for Innovation, R&D and DesignSpark at RS Components.
+“What’s particularly exciting for us is that the user group of DesignSpark tends to be in the 18-34 demographic, which represents the future of the industry.”